 Log on to the graphical user interface.
-Click IBM Security Key Lifecycle Manager > Configuration > Key Serving Ports.
+Click IBM Security Key Lifecycle Manager > Configuration > Key Serving Parameters.

-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Windows systems:

-- wsadmin -username SKLMAdmin -password mypwd -lang jython

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:

-- Open a REST client.

-- 2. Change the value for the port or timeout settings:

-• In the graphical user interface, change one or more of these settings, and then click OK:
+- Windows systems: - wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Change the value for the port or timeout settings: - In the graphical user interface, change one or more of these settings, and then click OK: